italiangrid/storm/documentation/clientsrm-guide/index.md

 	      [0] TURL="gsiftp://ibm139.cnaf.infn.it:2811/gpfs/infngrid/test_dir/test_file00.txt"
 	============================================================

 Since the srmPrepareToPut operation is asynchronous, the "-p" option forces the client to poll the SRM server until the request is managed.
 The file can be filled with the desired data using some transfer service, such as gridFTP, and specifying as a destination the returned TURL.

-<a name="srmPutDone">&nbsp;</a>
-##### srmPutDone
+##### srmPutDone <a name="srmPutDone">&nbsp;</a>

 Trigger the data transfering.

 After a SrmPrepareToPut, the TURL returned can be used to transfer data using the selected protocol.
 When the transfer has been successfully executed, the SrmPutDone request has to be done in order to tell the system the transfer is finished.
 As parameter for the SrmPutDone the SrmPrepareToPut REQUESTTOKEN has to be specified.
 It can be found in the parameter returned by the SrmPrepareToPut

-	# clientSRM pd -e httpg://ibm139.cnaf.infn.it:8444/ -s srm://ibm139.cnaf.infn.it:8444/infngrid/test_dir/test_file00.txt,150000 -t 122f7d26-6d02-4024-89c3-9921d35b791b
+	$ clientSRM pd -e httpg://ibm139.cnaf.infn.it:8444/ -s srm://ibm139.cnaf.infn.it:8444/infngrid/test_dir/test_file00.txt,150000 -t 122f7d26-6d02-4024-89c3-9921d35b791b

-<a name="srmStatusOfPrepareToPutRequest">&nbsp;</a>
-##### srmStatusOfPrepareToPutRequest
+##### srmStatusOfPrepareToPutRequest <a name="srmStatusOfPrepareToPutRequest">&nbsp;</a>

 Check the status of the previously requested srmPrepareToPut.

 Request token from srmPrepareToPut must be provided.
 To check the status of the srmPrepareToPut operation of the previous example type:

-	# clientSRM statusptp -e httpg://ibm139.cnaf.infn.it:8444/ -t 122f7d26-6d02-4024-89c3-9921d35b791b -vN
+	$ clientSRM statusptp -e httpg://ibm139.cnaf.infn.it:8444/ -t 122f7d26-6d02-4024-89c3-9921d35b791b -vN

 	============================================================
 	Request status: